obazl/demos_obazl/rules_ocaml/module_binding/dyadic/split/README.md

 structfile, effectively ignoring the separate .mli file when it compiles the .ml file.

-# The general rule of the standard compilers that this demonstrates is
-# what we might call "signature locality": to compile a .ml file, the
-# compile will first search for the corresponding .mli file *in the
-# same directory*.
-If it finds it, it will then look for the .cmi file
-# and use that in compiling the .ml file.
-If it does not find it, it
-# will look no further; instead it will extract the .mli file from the
-# .ml file, compile it, and use it for compiling the .ml file.
+The general rule of the standard compilers that this demonstrates is what we might call "signature locality": to compile a .ml file, the compile will first search for the corresponding .mli file *in the same directory*.
+If it finds it, it will then look for the .cmi file and use that in compiling the .ml file.
+If it does not find it, it will look no further; instead it will extract the .mli file from the .ml file, compile it, and use it for compiling the .ml file.

-# Thus in order to support splitting of modules into sig and struct
-# files in different directories, the build system must step in and do
-# what the compile cannot do, namely ensure that both files are in the
-# same (working) directory before compilation proceeds.
+Thus in order to support splitting of modules into sig and struct files in different directories, the build system must step in and do what the compile cannot do, namely ensure that both files have the same principal name and are in the same (working) directory before compilation proceeds.